saasuliman/Business-Analytics/README.md

 Analyze real life data from the New York Stock Exchange
 1) complete your own data analysis and create a presentation to share your findings,
-2) develop a dashboard for a Profit and Loss Statement, and 3) create a Financial Forecasting Model using three scenarios.
+2) develop a dashboard for a Profit and Loss Statement,
+3) create a Financial Forecasting Model using three scenarios.

 # Data Visualization
 visualize real airport data using Tableau